• Skip to primary navigation

 On a festive morning, while gliding around the kitchen skillfully completing the remaining chores, my mother would simultaneously prepare her signature rice kheer with – rice, milk, and sugar.

-While the kheer bubbles and simmers calmly in the pot, she would take out a box full of dry fruits from the wooden cabinet in the kitchen.
+While the kheer bubbles and simmers calmly in the pot, she takes out a box full of dry fruits from the wooden cabinet in the kitchen.
 She thinly slices them manually for the kheer.
-The expensive spices like saffron, edible flowers are never part of her kheer recipe, still, it has a delicious taste to it.
+The expensive spices like saffron, and edible flowers are never part of her kheer recipe, still, it has a delicious taste.

 The secret behind her delectable rice kheer is the organic buffalo milk, handpicked tukda basmati rice, both sourced from the local farmer’s market and the last, slow cooking process.

-Nuts: Almonds, pistachio, cashew, chironji, raisins.
+• Nuts: Almonds, pistachio, cashews, chironji, raisins.
 You can add a combination of either of these nuts.

-After 20 minutes, drain all the water from the soaked rice.
+Step 2) After 20 minutes, drain all the water from the soaked rice.
 Heat ghee in a pan.
-Add rice, fry for 3 – 5 minutes to soften the rice.
+Add rice, and fry for 3 – 5 minutes to soften the rice.

-Add milk, cardamom powder, stir and reduce the heat to the lowest setting.
-Now, slow cook the kheer till rice is soft, mushy, and the milk is thick.
+Step 3) Add milk, and cardamom powder, stir and reduce the heat to the lowest setting.
+Now, slow cook the kheer till the rice is soft, and the milk is thick.

-Once the texture of the kheer turns creamy, add sugar.
-Stir and simmer the kheer till sugar is completely dissolved.
+Step 4) Once the texture of the kheer turns creamy, add sugar.
+Stir and simmer the kheer till the sugar is completely dissolved.

 The rice kheer is ready!

-In my view, the best rice for kheer is medium grain, uncooked white rice.
-Avoid using long grain rice like basmati for making rice kheer, as it does not give a creamy mouth feel.
+Tip 1: Picking the Right Rice: In my view, the best rice for kheer is medium grain white rice.
+Avoid using long-grain rice like basmati for making rice kheer, as it does not have enough starch.
 Brown Rice or any rice with husk is also not my first choice for making any authentic kheer.

-Many readers in the past asked me about using cooked/steamed rice for making Indian kheer.
+Tip 2: Uncooked Rice: Many readers in the past asked me about using cooked/steamed rice for making Indian kheer.
 I strongly said ‘NO’.
-Please do not use cooked rice for making kheer.
 The rice has to be slow-cooked in milk for a desired creamy texture.

-U prefer using full fat, organic cow or buffalo milk for making rice kheer.
+Tip 3: The Milk: Prefer using full-fat, organic cow or buffalo milk for making rice kheer.
 You can use non-dairy milk like coconut or almond for a vegan kheer.

-The rice kheer firm up as it cools.
+Tip 6: Consistency: This kheer firm up as it cools.
 Hence, adjust the consistency accordingly.
-Do not thicken the kheer too much while cooking.
-Otherwise, after a few hours till will become a thick, semi-solid goop.
+Do not thicken it too much while cooking.
+Otherwise, after a few hours, it will become a thick, semi-solid goop.

 top shot of chawal ki kheer in a glass